 Amazon SQS vs Apache Kafka

+Confused about SQS vs Kafka?
 How Iron Can Help

-Are you seeking a messaging system that can scale with your needs?
-While both Kafka and SQS are scalable, neither is as fast as IronMQ.
-The lightweight, lightning fast messaging service offered by Iron outperforms competitors like RabbitMQ and ActiveMQ, while bringing you an intuitive user interface and a robust feature set that allows you to do more with your data.
+The lightweight, lightning fast messaging service offered by Iron.io outperforms competitors like RabbitMQ and ActiveMQ.
+It brings you an intuitive user interface and a robust feature set that allows you to do more with your data.

 When you opt for Iron, you can avoid the downsides and limitations of Kafka and SQS and instead gain complete control of your messaging queue.
-Use HTTPS/Rest-based APIs for easy cloud integration, or deploy on premises or in a hybrid environment.
-Choose between point-to-point and publish-subscribe patterns and optimize settings to come up with a messaging queue that's best suited for your business and its use cases.
+Use HTTPS/Rest-based APIs for easy cloud integration, or deploy on-premises or in a hybrid environment.

 Are you ready to try Iron for yourself and see how IronMQ can improve your system's efficiency?
 Start a 14-day free trial and put Iron to the test.